lambert/TTO/docs/homebrewing/blog/20230729/README.md

 Low carbonation with good lacing and very small bubbles.
 A bit cloudy because it was the last bottle to fill and I scrooged again, so I had some of the cake as well.
-All in all a nice ale for a new brew method to me
+All in all a nice ale for a new brew method to me.